Get multiple Ontario car insurance quotes in the time it takes to get just one

-Bundle your home insurance and car insurance policies together under one insurance provider to save five to 15 percent.
+Bundle your home insurance and car insurance policies together (multi-line discount) under one insurance provider to save five to 15 percent.

 More cars under the same policy equals more savings on each policy.
 If you have more than one set of wheels, save up to 10 to 20 percent by insuring them on the same policy.

 In Ontario, if you have (and install) winter tires, you will qualify for a discount of up to five percent.

 Double check your coverages every year.
 If you no longer need certain protection, removing it from your policy is one way to reduce costs.

 Install a telematics device in your vehicle to save money with good driving habits.
 Ask your insurer for more information.